Kosovo votes with war crimes court, corruption in mind

 Overshadowing the vote is a new special court set up to try war crimes allegedly committed by members of the pro-independence Kosovo Liberation Army (KLA), which fought Serbian forces in the late 1990s.

-Among those some speculate could be on the list of indictees - which may be announced later this year - are President Hashim Thaci and outgoing speaker Kadri Veseli, who both hail from the powerful Democratic Party of Kosovo (PDK).
+Among those some speculate could be on the list of indictees - which may be announced later this year - are Thaci and outgoing speaker Kadri Veseli.

 The European Centre for Minority Issues, a Germany-based research institute, said the court's arrest warrants "compounded with the political agenda, may severely hamper or even bring about the fall of the future government".

-The threat it poses could explain why the PDK decided to end its ruling coalition with the Democratic League of Kosovo (LDK), said political scientist Loic Tregoures, a Balkans specialist.
+Analysts say the PDK may have pushed for the early election to consolidate its position before the court opens.

-The party may have pushed for a snap election to consolidate its position before the court begins work, he said.
+Kosovo's relations with Serbia are also tense.
+EU-brokered talks between the two sides to "normalise" relations, and a deal to grant more autonomy to Kosovo's Serb minority, have stalled.

 Although Kosovo's independence has been recognised by more than 110 countries, Serbia still refuses to acknowledge it.